tipsy-tips/Byaheng-SanPablo/README.md

 # Byaheng SanPablo
- A mobile navigation application for tourists wants to travel San Pablo City
+ A mobile navigation application for tourists who want to travel San Pablo City

 ## Table of Contents